© 2020 All rights reserved The Holler, LLC

 Analytics and data measurement

 Analytics engines change depending on the format.
 It is unclear whether new advertising formats will roll out in the next few years or whether there will be changes in the present formats to adapt to the customers’ behavior.
-It is a basic truth, however, that with every new format, there will also be new ways to measure its effectiveness.
+However, it is a basic truth that with every new format, there will also be new ways to measure its effectiveness.

 Other trends coming to the digital advertising space is the appearance of 5G networks that would inevitably make streaming content via mobile devices much faster.
 Short-form video ads will also become more sought after with the increased data network.

 Advertising isn’t everything.
 It’s but a piece of the entire marketing puzzle.
 Digital advertising is a great way to promote a business, especially for start-ups and small-size businesses.
 It is important to find the right blend between formats and channels and experiment with different tactics to build a marketing strategy one format at a time.
 It is imperative to figure out the best option for the company, the products, and the consumers.
 Choosing one type and sticking to it isn’t advisable.
 Discovering new cost-effective channels that yield good results is better.